Documentation Index

 }

-In the second step, a user-defined function named fetch-thirdparty-token can be implemented to load the credentials.
-This method is particularly useful when the loading of credentials can be reused in multiple other processes.
+In the second step, a user-defined function fetch-thirdparty-token can be implemented for loading the credentials.

 <?php